 Grades.
 Five quizzes and two tests comprise the final grade in this class:

-Grades will be assigned on a standard percentage curve (1000-900 A; 900-800 B; 800-700 C; 700-600 D; below 600 F).
-A plus sign (+) will added to grades in the top 20% of a grade range (i.e., 900-880 B+; 800-780 C+; 700-680 D+), and a minus sign (-) to grades in the bottom 20% (i.e., 920-900 A-; 820-800 B-; 720-700 C-).
+Grades will be assigned on a standard percentage curve (1000 900 A; 900 800 B; 800 700 C; 700 600 D; below 600 F).
+A plus sign (+) will added to grades in the top 20% of a grade range (i.e., 900 880 B+; 800 780 C+; 700 680 D+), and a minus sign ( ) to grades in the bottom 20% (i.e., 920 900 A ; 820 800 B ; 720 700 C ).
 All tests and quizzes are cumulative, although quizzes will generally focus on newly acquired material.
 Missed tests and quizzes will count as zeroes.
-Make-ups will be given only (1) with proof of a valid excuse, (2) with prior notification and (3) on the condition that the test/quiz is made up within a week of the original test/quiz date.
+Make ups will be given only (1) with proof of a valid excuse, (2) with prior notification and (3) on the condition that the test/quiz is made up within a week of the original test/quiz date.
 Homework should be done independently; after all, that's the way you will be doing your tests.
 Incompletes will not normally be given.
-To ensure the accuracy of record-keeping, students are strongly encouraged to keep all graded work.
-No finals will be given before or after the scheduled time (see Syllabus).
-The History Office cannot release grades or return work.
-Please do not ask the secretaries in the History Office for materials or grades!
+To ensure the accuracy of record keeping, students are strongly encouraged not to discard any records of graded work.
+No finals will be given before or after the scheduled time.

-Recitations.
-Each week students will have the opportunity for targeted review and exercise with course materials outside of class time.
-These guided study sessions (also called recitations) will be scheduled at a time or times convenient for the majority of the class but we cannot guarantee that all students will be able to make it to both or either session, only that we will do the best we can to accommodate these time/s to the needs and schedules of as many students as possible.
-During these sessions students will be able to earn a small amount of bonus credit toward their final grade by performing well on a brief quiz administered at the end of each session.
-Students who cannot stay through to the end or cannot make it to the session at all will not have the chance to earn this bonus credit.
+Guided Study Sessions.
+Each week students will have the opportunity for targeted review and exercise with course materials at a time scheduled outside of class.
+These Guided Study Sessions (also called Recitations) will be scheduled at the best times for the majority of the class, but we cannot guarantee that all students will be able to make it to both or either session, only that we will do the best we can to accommodate these times to the needs and schedules of as many students as possible.
+During these sessions students will be able to earn bonus credit by performing well on a brief, repeatable (but only twice!) quiz administered on Canvas.
+Students who do not stay through to the end of a Recitation or cannot make it to the session at all will not have the chance to earn this bonus credit.
+Exceptions may apply.

 Academic Integrity.
 For matters relating to Academic Integrity (cheating, plagiarism and the unlikeable like), please see Article VI of the Student Code.
 Academic dishonesty in any form will be prosecuted to the fullest extent possible.
 Do your own work.